s0lesurviv0r/BitTroll/README.md

 * Python bindings for libtorrent-rasterbar

 ## Configuration
-Configuration is in the `config.json` file.
-See `config.sample.json` for details.
+Configuration is stored in `config.json` file.
+See `config.sample.json` for full detail.
+Copy `config.sample.json`, save as `config.json`, and configure to your needs.

 ### Database
 For the database, SQLite3 is used if no database setting is found.
 When specifying a